-I’m constantly campaigning about scams and the need to expose the fraudsters, inform the public to raise awareness and hopefully eradicate the issue.
+I am constantly campaigning about scams and the need to expose the fraudsters, inform the public to raise awareness, and hopefully eradicate the issue.
 The majority of scams I hear about involve the vulnerable, usually someone elderly.
-A shocking story I’ve been told about falls into this category and highlights the need to look out for our elderly family and friends.
+A shocking story I have been told about falls into this category and highlights the need to look out for our elderly family and friends.

-Upon the families request I contacted these characters to find out what was going on.
+Upon the family’s request I contacted these characters to find out what was going on.
 They immediately put me in touch with a local conveyancing firm they had used for the transaction.
 On the face of it, this looked like a genuine transaction until you looked at the price.
 They had paid £35,000 for a house worth at least £110,000 (according to the family).
-Also, George hadn’t actually received any of the money, instead it was sat in an escrow account to be used to pay his rent.
-It was now clear to me that this was a fraudulent transaction and importantly that the contract for the house sale was not worth the paper it was written on.
+Also, George hadn’t actually received any of the money but instead it was sat in an escrow account to be used to pay his rent.
+It was now clear to me that this was a fraudulent transaction and, more importantly, that the contract for the house sale was not worth the paper it was written on.

-Unusually, this scam story has a good ending the fraudsters have now agreed to sign the relevant documentation to reverse the documentation and to put the house firmly back into the family ownership (or at the moment George’s estate).
+Unusually this scam story has a good ending as the fraudsters have now agreed to sign the relevant documentation to reverse the documentation and to put the house firmly back into the family’s ownership (or at the moment George’s estate).